luvit/luv/docs.md

 **Parameters:**
 - `tcp`: `uv_tcp_t userdata`

-Get the current address to which the handle is bound.
+Get the address of the peer connected to the handle.

 **Returns:** `table` or `fail`
 - `ip` : `string`